-The Wind Instrument is designed for boats of all sizes including keelboats and bluewater multihulls.
-Bluetooth Low Energy (Bluetooth 4) has an official range of 300 feet+ as shown on Wikipedia, although the Wind Instrument gets less than this with the waterproofing on the electronics.
+The Wind Instrument RB is designed for boats of all sizes including keelboats and bluewater multihulls.
+Bluetooth Low Energy (Bluetooth 4/5) has an official range of 330 feet+ (100+m) as shown on Wikipedia.
+The new Wind Instrument RB has a transmission distance for even the tallest masts: 100 feet (30.5m) typical with obstruction and 280 feet (85m) with line of sight.
 You can optimize the signal strength by placing the Wind Instrument on the masthead where it gets a direct view down below, rather than trying to send radio waves straight through the solid metal masthead.
 This is also easy to get familiar with on the ground before mounting.

 Can I still use my boat's wifi network?

 Yes, the Wind Instrument uses Bluetooth 4, so that you can still use your mobile device for wifi and/or internet access.

 Should the Wind Instrument be visible under Bluetooth devices in Settings?

 No. On Android and iOS, you should scan for the Wind Instrument in the API, not in general Settings on the mobile device.
 In iOS, after the Wind Instrument is connected to the API using Bluetooth, it appears on the list in Settings, but not before.
 That has a security advantage, so that others cannot see your Wind Instrument in their Settings.

 If my mobile device is connected to the Wind Instrument on Bluetooth LE (4), can I connect to other Bluetooth 4 accessories at the same time?